Last Updated on November 16, 2023

 Our suggested “pathways” are more akin to jazz riffs than tidy classical compositions.
 They’re meant to be played with a heavy dose of improvisation.

-Now that I’ve gotten the preambles out of the way, here are some of the major mistakes I strongly suggest you steer away from when planning your next trip to France.
+Now that I’ve gotten the preambles out of the way, here are some of the major mistakes I strongly suggest you steer away from when planning your next trip to Paris or somewhere else in France.

 1. Trying to Get Last-Minute Deals During High Season